-During the live gig, James does resort to using couple of effects to replicate the sound from the studio, and those effects of course varied over the years.
-We decided to try and select the few that were arguably most notable, but if you think that something else deserve a spot on the list below, message us using the form at the end of this article.
+During the live gig, James does resort to using a couple of effects to replicate the sound from the studio, and those effects, of course, varied over the years.
+We decided to try and select the few that were arguably most notable, but if you think that something else deserves a spot on the list below, message us using the form at the end of this article.

 – ProCo Rat Distortion pedal

 Used on “Kill ’em All” in combination with a modified Marshall.

 Used on “Ride the Lightning” as the replacement for the stolen ProCo Rat.
 This was the last time he’d use a distortion pedal in his signal chain, as he moved toward using a Mesa Boogie/Marshall combo to get most of his sound.